Wellness Policy for Hoffman Trinity Lutheran School

 - will contain no more than 230 mg of sodium per serving for chips, cereals, crackers, French fries, baked goods, and other snack items; will contain no more than 480 mg of sodium per serving for pastas, meats, and soups; and will contain no more than 600 mg of sodium for pizza, sandwiches, and main dishes.

-Trinity Lutheran School aims to teach, encourage, and support healthy eating by students.
-Schools should provide nutrition education and engage in nutrition promotion that:
+Hoffman Trinity Lutheran School aims to teach, encourage, and support healthy eating by students.
+The school provides nutrition education and engages in nutrition promotion that:

 - is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health;

-- is part of not only health education classes, but also classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects;
+- is part of classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects;

 - includes enjoyable, developmentally-appropriate, culturally-relevant, participatory activities, such as contests, promotions, taste testing, farm visits, and school gardens;